National Dong Hwa University: College of Indigenous Studies

 NDHU CIS was the first institution in Taiwan to grant degree in Ethnic Relations and Cultures (ERC), Indigenous Arts, Indigenous Development, Indigenous Affair, Indigenous Social Work (ISW), and Indigenous Language and Communication (ILC), which offering over 10 programs- B.A., B.S.S., B.S.W., B.I.A., M.S.S, M.S.W.
 Ph.D. in these disciplines.
-The International Ph.D. in Indigenous Studies was establish in 2023 for oversea students who seek to discover knowledge and culture of Taiwanese indigenous peoples.
+The International Ph.D. in Indigenous Studies was established in 2023 for overseas students who seek to discover knowledge and culture of Taiwanese indigenous peoples.